Maaarcocr/perb/README.md

 perf record -g <your-ruby-executable>
 ```

-and you should be able to profile native and ruby code with one profile.
+and you should be able to profile native and ruby code with one profiler (perf).

 ## Caveats